Get Insights on the Go with Sales Analytics on Mobile

 - Swipe down and you can also see a list of opportunities for the quarter.

 - Go back up to the waterfall chart.
 To get a better look at it, tap the chart and then tap the arrows (Expand) icon that appears below the chart.

 Laura and the CEO can now look at a full-screen view of the waterfall chart, and this picture really is worth a thousand words.
 It shows how the team has grown the pipe this quarter with new business.

 It also shows how business has flowed out of the pipe by being moved out of the quarter or closed.
 Tap the columns one at a time to see details about their contents.

 The chart makes it easy to see what’s gone into the pipe, and the CEO is pleased!
 Not much business has been moved out of the quarter, which has been a problem with other sales teams.
 And the team’s Closed Won number is much larger than Closed Lost.
 Now he asks for details about the Closed Won opportunities.

 - Go back to the dashboard by tapping the arrows icon at the upper left to close the chart.

-- Tap the Closed Won bar, and you can see the amount of Closed Won business.
-To undo a selection and return to the dashboard to its original state, click the revert icon in the upper right corner of the dashboard.
+- Tap the Closed Won bar twice, and you can see the amount of Closed Won business.
+To undo a selection and return to the dashboard to its original state, click the element again

 The CEO bends close to read the names.
 “Wow, looks like a few of your reps closed lots of business this quarter!”